 which is known as the \emph{Einstein-Hilbert action} .
-Here the $\mu$ denotes the Lorentzian volume element on $M$ which we know to exist if $M$ is oriented.
-(In case $M$ is non-orientable, the use of the orientation can be avoided, as we shall later see.
+Here $\mu$ denotes the Lorentzian volume element on $M$ which we know to exist if $M$ is oriented.
+(If $M$ is non-orientable, the use of the orientation can be avoided, as we shall later see.
 Moreover, if $M$ is non-compact, the integral might not converge.
 Both of these issues are dealt with by considering the integral over small patches of $M$ and demanding it to be stationary on each patch.)
-If we see this action as a function from the infinite dimensional manifold of Lorentzian metrics on $M$ to the real numbers, we find that the vacuum Einstein equation is satisfied by $g$ precisely if $S$ has a stationary point at $g$. \cite{walgen}
+If we see this action as a function from the infinite-dimensional manifold of Lorentzian metrics on $M$ to the real numbers, we find that the vacuum Einstein equation is satisfied by $g$ precisely if $S$ has a stationary point at $g$. \cite{walgen}